tytydraco/yessleep/out/Visiting_the_place_where_my_best_friend_died_was_the_worst_mistake_of_my_life.md

 When I saw the same orange trees and wealthy estate again, it was as though nothing had changed.
 No spider mites or root rots had taken down the almost forty year old evergreens.
 It was all untouched by the flow of time.
 It looked like a well-maintained portraiture plucked from my memory.

 I stood on the beach in the exact same spot and looked out over the water.
 A few new houses were across the way, but it was otherwise identical to my remembrance.
-There were even some cars with young couples parked along the nearest a dirt path.
+There were even some cars with young couples parked along the nearest dirt path.

 For a minute or two things were peaceful.
 I possessed a sense of restorative calmness.
 I sat down and meditated there.
 I read a book on my Kindle app until the sun lowered.

 A black GMC Sierra truck rolled off the highway and hit an orange tree.

 They all fell on the vehicle’s roof as the driver tumbled out of the driver’s side.
 He had a bloodied face.
-He spit out some of his own teeth as he collapsed.
+He spit out teeth as he collapsed.

 His face squashed one of the oranges upon impact before he passed out.

 I neared the accident.
 An empty bottle of Maker’s Mark had tumbled out with him.

-I pulled out my phone to notify the police or paramedics when a woman shouted behind me.
+I grabbed my phone to notify the police or paramedics when a woman shouted behind me.
 I turned around and saw a young couple who had gotten out of their vehicle.

 “You slept with Rebecca?” the lady said as she raised something in her hand.
 Moonlight made the sterling silver glint.
 It was a pistol.

 “No,” he said as he backed away.
-“Your friends are lying.
+“Your friend is lying.
 That manipulative, prissy - "

-Before he could finish his sentence, she squeezed the trigger.
+Before he could finish his sentence she squeezed the trigger.
 He fell with a loud scream.

 I ran.
 A second shot rang out behind me as I fled past a couple of native sweetbay magnolia’s.
 The scent of swampland greeted me the further out I went.
-The resonance of further rounds released continued to echo from the area I escaped.
+The resonance of further rounds released continued to echo while I escaped.

-With a heaving pant, I attempted to jump over a marshy patch and landed on a stick.
+I attempted to jump over a marshy patch and landed on a stick.
 It rolled beneath my sneaker and caused me to fall flat on my back.
 I banged my head and saw stars for a few seconds.

 I tried to remind myself how I had gotten quite a distance away.